golang-design/research/content/posts/ultimate-channel.md

 an unbounded channel may have a sort of usage but is unworthy to be added to the language.
 As long as we have generics, a type-safe unbounded channel can be easily implemented in a library, answering the first question.
-As of Go 1.18, soon we have type parameters, the above difficulty finally can be resolved.
+As of Go 1.18, soon we have type parameters[^taylor2021typeparam], the above difficulty finally can be resolved.

 Here I provide a generic channel abstraction that is able